KolorCompany/KolorEyesIframeAPI/README.md

     api.removeEventListener(eventType:string, handlerFunction:function) :void
 Remove an event listener for a given event type / handler.

+The event types are stored in KolorEyesIframeAPI.events constant

+    KolorEyesIframeAPI.events.ON_CONNECTED
+    KolorEyesIframeAPI.events.ON_READY
+    KolorEyesIframeAPI.events.ON_PLAY
+    KolorEyesIframeAPI.events.ON_PAUSE
+    KolorEyesIframeAPI.events.ON_VOLUME_CHANGE
+    KolorEyesIframeAPI.events.ON_ENDED
+    KolorEyesIframeAPI.events.ON_LOADED_META_DATA
+    KolorEyesIframeAPI.events.ON_PROJECTION_CHANGE
+    KolorEyesIframeAPI.events.ON_SEEK
+    KolorEyesIframeAPI.events.ON_VALUES_UPDATED
+    KolorEyesIframeAPI.events.ON_DISPLAY_SOURCE_CHANGED
+    KolorEyesIframeAPI.events.ON_VIDEO_QUALITY_CHANGED

 Release note
 ------------

+## 1.1.0.400

+- Added the onReady event that notifies you when the player is ready, this is the best entry point to begin !

+- Added the onVideoQualityChanged event to know when the user change the quality stream index.

+- Added a method to get the number of quality streams available for the current video : getVideoQualityCount

+- Added a method to get and set the current quality index to play : getVideoQuality / setVideoQuality

+- Added a method to get the player core type (webgl or flash) : getPlayerCoreType

+- Added a method kill() to kill the connection of the Iframe API

+- Updated the example to demonstrate some of new features

 ## 1.0.0.400

-- Add compatibility for https
+- Added compatibility for https

 ## 1.0.0.106

-- Add the onDisplaySourceChanged event that notify you when the user displays or hides the source view ( KolorEyesIframeAPI.events.ON_DISPLAY_SOURCE_CHANGED )
+- Added the onDisplaySourceChanged event that notifies you when the user displays or hides the source view ( KolorEyesIframeAPI.events.ON_DISPLAY_SOURCE_CHANGED )

 - Updated the demo for the Kolor Eyes Hosting beta v2.

 ## 1.0.0.105

-- Add the onValuesUpdated event ( KolorEyesIframeAPI.events.ON_VALUES_UPDATED )
+- Added the onValuesUpdated event ( KolorEyesIframeAPI.events.ON_VALUES_UPDATED )

-- Add the setUpdateRate method
+- Added the setUpdateRate method

 ## 1.0.0.104

-- Bug fix of the wrong values retuned by getter due to the asynchronous API.
+- Bug fixed of the wrong values retuned by getter due to the asynchronous API.
 Now you can get a value, set another new value and re-get the value.
 It's up to date.

-- Bug fix of the onLoadedMetaData event randomly fired.
+- Bug fixed of the onLoadedMetaData event randomly fired.

-- Add of some new methods to display the source bottom view (toogleShowSource, showSource, hideSource)
+- Added of some new methods to display the source bottom view (toogleShowSource, showSource, hideSource)

 ## 1.0.0.103

-- Add a new method to set the velocity of the camera.
+- Added a new method to set the velocity of the camera.

-- Add new methods to show or hide the UI (showUI, hideUI).
+- Added new methods to show or hide the UI (showUI, hideUI).

 - Improved compatibility with IE